 The founder has a passion for restoring games and wanted to build a safe space where kids could come play.
 It’s open late, till 11pm most weeknights and midnight on Friday and Saturday.

-I hope you enjoyed this post and are ready to discover some of Las Vegas’ lesser known attractions.
-Until next time, safe travels!
+I hope you enjoyed this post and are ready to discover all of the unique things to do in Las Vegas.

 Liked this post?
 Pin me below.